yousefja/nori/README.md

 # Neighborhood Opportunity & Resilience Index (NORI) — NYC

 **Summary:**
-An explainable, tract-level machine learning system that identifies NYC neighborhoods facing compounded health risk and constrained economic mobility in order to support data-driven policy prioritization.
+A neighborhood-level prediction system for informing targeted policy interventions and investment.
+Built using a combination of community health data, socioeconomic indicators, and environmental features, this tool incorporates predictions from multiple machine learning models.
+Together, these predictions create an integrated scoring mechanism for measuring neighborhood vulnerability to the compounded effects of health risks and strained economic opportunity.
+This data-driven approach facilitates more effective strategies for equitable resource allocation and the design of more interconnected, systems-based programs and interventions.
 ---

 ## Problem Statement

-City governments, nonprofits, and policy organizations often lack a unified, data-driven way to prioritize neighborhoods for health and economic investment.
+City governments, NGO's, and policy advocates often lack a unified, data-driven way to prioritize neighborhoods for health and economic investment.
 Health burdens and economic mobility constraints frequently overlap, yet are analyzed in isolation.
-This project addresses that gap by building an explainable spatial machine learning pipeline that forecasts neighborhood-level health risk and economic mobility, then combines them into a single composite index — the **Neighborhood Opportunity & Resilience Index (NORI)** — designed for policy-relevant decision-making in New York City.
+This project addresses that gap by building an explainable spatial machine learning pipeline that predicts neighborhood-level health risk and economic mobility, then combines them into a single composite index: the **Neighborhood Opportunity & Resilience Index (NORI)**.
+This allows for targeted, evidence-informed policy interventions.

 ---